Siling Labuyo Chile Peppers

 Inventory, lb : 0

-The Siling Labuyo chile pepper is available in the late summer and early fall months.
+Siling Labuyo chile peppers are available in the late summer through early fall.

 Recipes that include Siling Labuyo Chile Peppers.
 One is easiest, three is harder.

 |Bicolana Express||Bicol Express|